nrfconnect/sdk-nrf/subsys/spm/README.rst

    * EGU1, EGU2
    * FPU

-If your application requires a different security attribution configuration, you must update the Secure Boot sample code to reflect this.
+If your application requires a different security attribution configuration, you must update the SPM code to reflect this.

 Requirements for the application firmware
 =========================================